 - 1. In accordance with Clause 6.3.2 of the Award, an employee is entitled to up to two (2) days paid compassionate leave on each occasion: - a.
 To spend time with an immediate family or household member who has an illness or injury which poses a serious threat to his or her life; or - b.
+On the death of an immediate family or household member; or - c.
+When a child is stillborn, where the child would have been a member of the employee's immediate family, or a member of the employee's household, if the child had been born alive; or - d.
+The employee, or the employee's spouse or de facto partner, has a miscarriage.

-On the death of an immediate family or household member; - 2.
-In the event of bereavement of an immediate family or household member, employees may access up to a further three (3) days compassionate leave from other available paid or unpaid leave entitlements.
+- 2. In the event of bereavement, stillbirth or miscarriage of an immediate family or household member, employees may access up to a further three (3) days compassionate leave from other available paid or unpaid leave entitlements.
 An employee must notify their People Leader as soon as possible (and within 24 hours) of their intention to take or remain on compassionate leave. - 3.
-Any leave additional to the above five (5) days may come from other available paid entitlements or unpaid leave in accordance with the relevant provisions for each leave type.

-- 4. Compassionate leave can be taken as: - a.
+Any leave additional to the above five (5) days may come from other available paid entitlements or unpaid leave in accordance with the relevant provisions for each leave type. - 4.
+Compassionate leave can be taken as: - a.
 A single continuous period, or - b.
 Separate periods of one (1) day each, or - c.
 Any separate periods the employee and their People Leader agree.